Anastasia-Labs/payment-subscription/payment-subscription-design-specs/subscription-smart-contract.typ

 - *UpdateMetaData:* The redeemer allows for updating the metadata attached to the UTxO sitting at the script address.

-  - validate that there is a single UTxO in the transaction input and contains a single SubscriberNFT Token.
+  - validate that SubscriberNFT is being spent.

-  - updates the metadata of the Reference NFT token and sends the token back to the address entity executing it.
+  - updates the metadata of the Reference NFT token and sends the token to the spending end point.

 - *RemoveAccount:* The redeemer allows the removal of an account by a subscriber from the subscription system.

-  - validate payment signature is equal to subscriber payment signature.

-  - validate that there is a single UTxO in the transaction input and contains a single SubscriberNFT Token.
+  - validate that SubscriberNFT is being spent.

-  - validate that unlocked funds are sent to the subscriber address
+  - validate that unlocked funds are sent back to the subscriber address
-  - validate that penalty is calculated and fees are sent to the merchant address
+  - validate that penalty is calculated accurately and fees are in the penalty UTxO
-  - Removes all the Reference NFT tokens to another external address.
+  - Removes all the Reference NFT tokens to athe spending endpoint.

+// = Transactions
+// == UTxO Diagram

 // = Additional Features